studienkollegBank Account in Germany for Students: Complete Guide 2026

 As a Studienkolleg student, your work options are limited by your visa:

-Warning: Studienkolleg coursework is intensive (typically 28-32 hours per week of classes plus homework).
+Warning: Studienkolleg coursework is intensive (28-32 hours per week of classes plus homework).
 Working more than 10-15 hours/week may impact your academic performance and your ability to pass the Feststellungsprüfung.

 For a public Studienkolleg, plan for a total budget of roughly 13,000-17,000 EUR for the year, including living expenses.
 For a private Studienkolleg, add 4,360-21,500 EUR in tuition on top of that.
 You also need 11,904 EUR in a Sperrkonto, but this money covers your monthly living expenses — it is not an additional cost.